jasonsonthanhngo/chatGPT-bot/README.md

 ---

-Thank you for using our Chatbot App!
+Thank you for using my Chatbot App!
 We hope you enjoy your conversations with our AI-powered bot and find the experience delightful.
 Happy chatting! 😊🤖